kimbente/bedmap/README.md

     - ca. 800 km wide
 - Horizontal spacing: roughly 10 km
 - Vertical spacing: 65 km
-- The planned ROSETTA-Ice Survey Grid would yield a total of 61,000km and 109 survey lines: 94 East-West lateral survey lines with 10km spacing, and 15 North-South tie-lines with 55km spacing
+- The planned ROSETTA-Ice Survey Grid would yield a total of 61,000 km and 109 survey lines: 94 East-West lateral survey lines with 10km spacing, and 15 North-South tie-lines with 55km spacing (i.e. 25 m data point spacing)

 # Plots
+- Main plot
 -   RMSE per measurement
 -   Cells without any data
 - Distribution of number of data points
+- per region
+- directionality

+# Resolutions
+- 2 km
+- 1 km
+- 500 m (Bedmap)
+- 250 m
+- 125 m

+# Grid:

+- x = np.arange(-3333250, 3333750, 500)
+- y = np.arange(3333250, -3333750, 500) from top down

+- y goes from high to low
+- (0, 0) is where 4 gridcells intersect
+- (250, 250) is e.g. the mid point of that grid cell